Flying Tiger Line: Early years

 DC-4 at Manchester, UK May 1955.
 Four months later this aircraft ditched in the Pacific with the loss of three crew.

 The airline was named after the Flying Tigers fighter unit of World War II, officially the 1st American Volunteer Group.
-After returning to the United States in 1945, ten former AVG pilots led by Robert William Prescott established the Flying Tiger Line on 24 June 1945 under the name National Skyway Freight using a small fleet of 14 Budd Conestoga freighters purchased as war surplus from the United States Navy.
+After returning to the United States in 1945, ten former AVG pilots led by Robert William Prescott established the Flying Tiger Line on 24 June 1945 under the name National Skyway Freight using a small fleet of 14 Budd RB Conestoga freighters purchased as war surplus from the United States Navy.
 The pilots and two ground crew provided half of the initial investment, with the balance coming from California oil tycoon Samuel B. Mosher.
 For the next four years, Flying Tiger Line carried air freight on contract throughout the U.S. and, as the airline expanded, carrying supplies to U.S. troops under Gen. Douglas MacArthur during the occupation of Japan.